 Your doctor’s opinion is important, but that alone does not qualify you for benefits.
 The Social Security Administration has its own criteria for determining disability.

 Supplemental Security Income (SSI) is for people with little or no income and resources.
 Your SSI monthly amount is based on a financial need.
 It is also determined by different formulas that use such factors as total household income and your entitlement to a DIB benefit, long-term disability benefit or workers’ compensation benefit.

-Federal law regulates attorneys’ fees in Social Security Disability cases.
-So, virtually every disability lawyer works on the same fee basis.
-The lawyer’s fee is 25% of the past due disability benefits you get – not to exceed $6,000.
+Federal law regulates representatives’ fees in Social Security Disability cases.
+So, virtually every disability representative works on the same fee basis.
+The fee is 25% of the past due disability benefits you get – not to exceed $6,000.
 There is no fee if you lose.

-Get in touch with our firm as soon as you can, so we can help.
+Get in touch with Hanley Disability as soon as you can, so we can help.
 We’ll make sure your application is complete, accurate and strong.
 You will need to provide information on your medical conditions, treatment, medication and work history.
 We help gather all the right documents.

 A hearing is conducted by the Office of Disability Adjudication & Review of the Social Security Administration.
 An Administrative Law Judge will preside over your case and testimony is taken under oath.